dataviscourse/tutorials/lectures/lecture-maps.md

  Once projected to screen coordinates, the polygons can be easily converted into an SVG path with `d3.geoPath()` (as always, see the [API documentation here](https://github.com/d3/d3-geo/blob/master/README.md#geoPath)).

- the d3.geoPath() function is an SVG path generator that takes in several different types of GeoJSON objects:
+The d3.geoPath() function is an SVG path generator that takes in several different types of GeoJSON objects and returns a formatted SVG path.

-1. Point - a single position.
-2. MultiPoint - an array of positions.
-3. LineString - an array of positions forming a continuous line.
-4. MultiLineString - an array of arrays of positions forming several lines.
-5. Polygon - an array of arrays of positions forming a polygon (possibly with holes).
-6. MultiPolygon - a multidimensional array of positions forming multiple polygons.
-7. GeometryCollection - an array of geometry objects.
-8. Feature - a feature containing one of the above geometry objects.
-9. **FeatureCollection - an array of feature objects.**
-10. **Feature - a feature containing one of the above geometry objects.**

-For the purpose of this example we are going to give examples that use the Feature Collection.

 #### Adding markers on top of D3 Map